MicrosoftDocs/memdocs/sccm/apps/deploy-use/packages-and-programs.md

             -   **Normal** - The program runs in the normal mode based on system and program defaults.
 This is the default mode.

-            -   **Minimized** ‚Äì The program runs minimized on client devices.
+            -   **Minimized** ñ The program runs minimized on client devices.
 Users might see installation activity in the notification area or taskbar.

-            -   **Maximized** ‚Äì The program runs maximized on client devices.
+            -   **Maximized** ñ The program runs maximized on client devices.
 Users will see all installation activity.

-            -   **Hidden** ‚Äì The program runs hidden on client devices.
+            -   **Hidden** ñ The program runs hidden on client devices.
 Users will not see any installation activity.

         -   **Program can run** - Specify whether the program can run only when a user is logged on, run only when no user is logged on, or run regardless of whether  a user is logged on to the client computer.